visualise_network#

 - edge_weight_namestr, optional

 The name of the edge attribute to use for edge weights.
-Use ‘None’ to visualise the unweighted network.
-Default is ‘Distance’.
+Use ‘Distance’ to visualise the weighted network.
+Default is None.

 - edge_cmapstr, optional